1996scarlet/Laser-Eye/Readme.md

 }

 @inproceedings{deng2019retinaface,
   title={RetinaFace: Single-stage Dense Face Localisation in the Wild}, author={Deng, Jiankang and Guo, Jia and Yuxiang, Zhou and Jinke Yu and Irene Kotsia and Zafeiriou, Stefanos}, booktitle={arxiv}, year={2019}
 }

-@inproceedings{Jing2017Stacked,
-  title={Stacked Hourglass Network for Robust Facial Landmark Localisation}, author={Jing, Yang and Liu, Qingshan and Zhang, Kaihua and Jing, Yang and Liu, Qingshan and Zhang, Kaihua and Jing, Yang and Liu, Qingshan and Zhang, Kaihua}, booktitle={IEEE Conference on Computer Vision & Pattern Recognition Workshops}, year={2017},
-}
 ```